 The project investigates economic models (the design of transactions), legal models (rights and contracts), data science models (algorithms) as well as children's learning models to advance the understanding of personalised cyber-social-physical things (like e-books, TVs, cars) that work with decentralised HAT private micro-servers.

-The DROPs project, starting 1 September 2018, is the latest EPSRC TIPS2 project of £1.2m over 24 months bringing together 3 of the original HAT investigators, Professor Irene Ng, creator of the HAT and Professor of Marketing and Service Systems at WMG, University of Warwick; Professor Glenn Parry, University of West England and Professor Roger Maull, University of Surrey; with the UCL Institute of Education's Dr Natalia Kucirkova, who leads on the ESRC Future Leaders grant on personalised children's reading; and Dr Asimina Vasalou leading the iRead project on learning software for primary school children across Europe, which aims to increase their reading attainment skills.
+The £1.2m DROPs project, starting 1 September 2018, is the latest EPSRC TIPS2 project.
+It runs over 24 months, bringing together three of the original HAT investigators: Professor Irene Ng, creator of the HAT and Professor of Marketing and Service Systems at WMG, University of Warwick; Professor Glenn Parry, University of West England and Professor Roger Maull, University of Exeter.
+They are working with UCL Institute of Education's Dr Natalia Kucirkova, who leads on the ESRC Future Leaders grant on personalised children's reading; and Dr Asimina Vasalou leading the iRead project on learning software for primary school children across Europe, which aims to increase their reading attainment skills.

-DROPS project will create several open-sourced artefacts and technologies on the HAT platform feeding into the live HAT ecosystem, already with more than 1,000 members using HATs (get your HAT here) and rapidly scaling in 2018.
-The HAT ecosystem therefore provides a route to greater impact for applications in the decentralised personal data exchange system enabled by HAT micro-servers.
-(Technical information for building applications available here).
+The DROPS project will create several open-sourced artefacts and technologies on the HAT platform feeding into the live HAT ecosystem, which already has more than 1,000 members using HATs (get your HAT here) and rapidly scaling.
+The HAT ecosystem therefore provides a route to greater impact for applications in the decentralised personal data exchange system enabled by HAT micro-servers (Technical information for building applications available here).
 For more information, visit https://hubofallthings.com.

 What Project Partners say: